ericmkeen/bookdown_minimal/README.md

 *(a)* Each chapter should occur in its own `Rmd` file;

-*(b)* The top line in each `Rmd` should be the chapter tile (using a single "#" at the start of the line.
+*(b)* The top line in each `Rmd` file should be the chapter title (using a single "#" at the start of the line).

 *(c)* The chapters will be appear in the alphabetical order of their filenames, so include a number at the start of each `Rmd` filename to control their sequence.
+Rename files as needed to get the order you want.

-*(d)* As you work on each `Rmd` individually, you can render them to polish how they look using the "*Knit*" button, as you would any `Rmd` project.
+*(d)* As you work on each `Rmd` individually, you can render them using the "*Knit*" button, as you would any `Rmd` project, to polish how each individual chapter looks.

-*(e)* But when you are ready to "render" the entire book into a single product, you should click the "*Build Book*" button in the top right pane.
+*(e)* But when you are ready to build the entire book into a single product (i.e., a single website), you should click the "*Build Book*" button in the top right pane.

 &nbsp;